AnnaSmoot-NOAA/global-workflow/docs/source/setup.rst

    ./setup_workflow.py /some_safe_disk_area/Joe.Schmo/expdir/test rocoto

-Additional options for setting up Rocoto are available with `setup_workflow.py -h` that allow users to change the number of failed tries, number of concurrent cycles and tasks as well as Rocoto's verbosity levels.
+Additional options for setting up Rocoto or ecFlow are available with `setup_workflow.py -h` that allow users to change the number of failed tries, number of concurrent cycles and tasks as well as verbosity levels.

+Presently, only the Rocoto workflow engine is supported.
+EcFlow capabilities are a work in progress.

 ****************************************
 Step 5: Confirm files from setup scripts